By Richard Burroughs. This article is a re-print from May 15, 2014

 Humans are strange creatures, partially due to our evolved state of self-awareness and all that comes with it.

-In the midst of complaints about the terrible winter and its incessant snowfall, the thirty degree thermostat fluctuations in the spring, which many attributed to Mother Nature’s drinking problem, along with Noah-worthy rains, it might have slipped by that it’s nearly Memorial Day.
+In the midst of complaints about the winter, climate change and the thirty degree thermostat fluctuations in the spring (which many attributed to Mother Nature's drinking problem), along with Noah-worthy rains, it might have slipped by that it's Memorial Day.

 Memorial Day is an interesting holiday and a real watershed moment on the calendar: It signifies the first real benchmark of each year where people have to shove aside allusion and clothing layers to figure out if they are or if they are not, in fact, fat.

 That New Years resolution was nearly five months ago.
 That clean diet kick may have had you juicing like a maniac all through February; but unfortunately, the Nutribullet has been in the closet since the Grammy Awards, and like Queen Latifah, has no plans on coming out in the foreseeable future.